The Definitive Guide to Org Charts

 For example, a large company CEO typically has a leadership team of a dozen or more Executive Vice Presidents and C-level executives.
 To ballpark, let’s say each of those 12 executives has 8 senior vice president direct reports (12 x 8 = 96), and each of those SVPs has 8 vice president direct reports (12 x 8 x 8 = 768).
 That’s 768 relationships to verify at just one company.
 When you multiply that number by the total number of large companies in a subscription database, you end up with 2.5 million contacts whose reporting relationships need to be kept current. that the researchers are responsible for keeping current.
 There are millions more to be counted among the database’s medium and small companies . . .

-When we’ve assessed those data services, we’ve determined that their researchers could not possibly keep that amount of data current.
+When we assessed those data services, we determined that their researchers could not possibly keep that amount of data current.
 While we do subscribe to multiple database services, we have never found a reliable data service offering org chart data by subscription.
 (Please let me know if you’ve found one that you like.
 I’ll update this post.)

 Aqute is a competitive intelligence firm that offers organizational chart research.
-The org chart blog posts that the company offers on its website suggest they know their stuff.
-The company does not list the names of any of its leadership on its website.
+The company does not list the names of any of its leaders on its website.
 The company prefers to operate in permanent stealth mode.
-In fact, Aqute’s analyst job posting lists one job requirement as “Discretion.
-Our clients expect discretion, and so do we.
-The less the world knows your name, the better.”
-If your org chart project is super-duper top secret, that might work for you.
-The meerkats work for us.
+An Aqute job posting lists one job requirement as “Discretion.
+We’re not spies, but we do have to be discrete, and respect our client’s need for privacy.”

-Corporate Navigators is a recruiting research firm that provides org chart development.
-It builds custom organizational charts, outlining the corporate hierarchy and reporting relationships at all levels and functions throughout a company – from individual contributor level all the way up to the CEO.
-Once the company completes the recruiting research, it builds the classic org chart depiction of the corporate structure and delivers the product in multiple formats.
-While its prices are not listed on its website, the company charges a flat hourly rate for all of its services.
+Corporate Navigators is a recruiting research firm that builds org charts depicting the corporate hierarchy and reporting relationships at all levels and functions throughout a company – from individual contributor level all the way up to the CEO.
+Once the company completes the org chart research, it builds the classic org chart diagram and provides it in multiple formats.

 DiscoverOrg is a B2B data provider that offers data with reporting relationships built in.
 It doesn’t produce an org chart per se.
 Rather, it is a database that displays reporting relationships by indenting them under their bosses in a list view.
 Of all the research firms, it is the biggest that just made itself even bigger by acquiring ZoomInfo.
-There is no way to purchase individual org charts from them.
-Rather, you must subscribe to categories of the data.
-At last check, each data set goes for $24,000 a year, with the exception of their C-suite dataset, which is $12,000.
+When we last checked, there is no way to purchase individual org charts from them.

 Intellerati (That’s us)

-Intellerati is a boutique recruiting research firm that offers org charts along with reports listing the profiles for each person to make org chart research actionable.
-The report includes biographies, contact information, and available profile photos for each executive.
-The org charts are tailored to the preferences of clients and often are delivered with a State of the Market intelligence report that includes a detailed analysis of the information.
-The research is conducted by expert researchers, most of whom come out of investigative journalism.
-Intellerati’s flat fees are based on the amount of work and level of difficulty of each engagement.
+Intellerati is a boutique recruiting research firm that conducts candidate sourcing and talent mapping research to create online custom org charts.
+The charts include biographies, contact information, and available profile photos for each executive.
+The org charts are tailored to the preferences of clients and often are delivered with a State of the Market intelligence report.

 Qualigence is a recruiting research firm based in Livonia, Michigan, that offers organizational charts.
-The company describes org charts as “hyper-targeted breakdowns of your competition’s inner-workings, like their top performers, how to reach them, reporting structures, and lines of communication.”
-Its website says it offers the services at average hourly rates of $105-$110 per hour.
+They are “hyper-targeted breakdowns of your competition’s inner workings, like their top performers, how to reach them, reporting structures, and lines of communication.”
 Like other offerings, its org charts include name, title, company, and contact information.

 RW Stearns Inc. provides research-based recruiting solutions to companies ranging from emerging startups to those in the Fortune 1000.
 It lists org charts among its research offerings.
 The website says the company has completed more than 16,000 projects — domestic and international — spanning all industries, ranging from CEOs to individual contributors.

 SGA Talent is a recruitment research firm based in Amsterdam, New York.
-The recruiting research firm offerings include Organization Chart and Talent Mapping.
-The data gathered also provides intelligence used to help clients make informed hiring decisions.
+The firm’s offerings include Organization Charts and Talent Mapping.
+The org charts provide “valuable data used for proactive recruiting efforts to build candidate pipelines for current and future roles” and are a go-to resource for understanding a competitor’s post-pandemic structure.”

-The Information is a technology publication that also offers organizational charts for 14 tech companies that it follows.
+The Information is a technology publication that also offers organizational charts for 35 large companies that it follows, most of them in technology.
 You need to log in with a subscription at $399 per year to view the org charts on their web interface.
 In other words, you can’t download them.
-The companies for which they offer org charts currently are as follows: Airbnb, Amazon, Aptiv, Coinbase, Didi Chuxing, Disney Streaming, Facebook, Lyft, Netflix, Snap, Tesla, Uber, Walmart, and Waymo.
-Like our team, their discipline is journalism.
 Here, they explain how they do the research for the charts.

 Organizational charts start aging the moment the org chart has been completed.
+Another lesson from our Definitive Guide to Org Charts is that the data in them must be refreshed.
 Changes in leadership and reorganizations have a way of making mincemeat out of custom org charts.
 Their half-life, on average, is about 9 months.
 At that point, while some of the research will remain correct, there will be enough outdated information to make it an unreliable representation of the company.
-By a year and a half, so much information is incorrect it makes more sense to start from scratch than to attempt to update the original chart.
+After a year and a half, so much information is incorrect it makes more sense to start from scratch than to attempt to update the original chart.
 For one-off studies of target companies, you don’t need to worry about maintaining org chart research.
 However, for companies you want to continually track, we advise refreshing the information quarterly.

 Organizational chart research done well is a form of competitive intelligence.
+Naturally, The Definitive Guide to Org Charts for Executive Search recommends that organizational chart research be done well.
 To qualify, it must do more than simply gather information about reporting relationships.
 Rather, it must analyze the information to transform it into actionable intelligence that informs business strategy.
 It is all about connecting the dots and seeing patterns others miss for competitive advantage.
 That is why org charts are powerful things.
 They are not to be underestimated.